aenemenate/tw-text-edit/README.md

 needed and if I can make a clear statement for its use, or otherwise produce a valid use case.
 Furthermore, every feature will be implemented according to standard Windows design philosophy, which means file menus, right click context menus, and standard key commands.
-Imo this is what sets my editor apart from the current offerings, and why I aimed to create it.
-It is aimed at a newer generation of programmers who have their own built-in expectations when it comes to interacting with programs, but would like to experience the same lightning-fast and precise editing of yesteryears.
+I made it this way because I prefer it this way.

   Niceties: custom & preincluded theme files, integration with windows file explorer, mouse support.